 *This post may contain affiliate links which means I earn a small commission if you purchase something by clicking my link, at no cost to you.
 Thank you!

 Yes, I’m that OCD mom that has a weekly menu hanging on her refrigerator.
+Why?
 I like to make just one trip to the store a week and know that we’ve got enough food to last the whole week.
 I also don’t want to be stuck at the end of a busy day of dropping B off at school, working, picking him up, doing homework and activities wondering what’s for dinner.
 To be honest I’ve been making my weekly menu before we even had B when it was just me and my husband.
 It’s a great way to avoid multiple trips to the store and those annoying circular conversations of “what do you want for dinner”, “I don’t know what do you want”, “ I don’t care” and so on.
-I’m flexible with the menu so if I don’t feel like cooking we can eat leftovers or go out and that’s one more meal I don’t have to think about next week.
+I’m flexible with the menu so if I don’t feel like cooking we can eat leftovers or go out.
+And that’s one more meal I don’t have to think about next week.